 An API is available for apps to offer unneeded memory that the system can later reclaim for other uses, as well as to reclaim memory that was recently discarded.
 See the Microsoft DirectX Graphics Infrastructure (DXGI) app programming topic, DXGI 1.2 Improvements.

-The following DDIs are available for the user-mode driver to offer or reclaim memory.
+New functions are available starting with Windows 8 for the user-mode driver to offer or reclaim memory.

 The driver calls these system-provided functions to offer or reclaim memory allocations:

 The driver implements these functions if it supports Microsoft Direct3D 10 hardware:

 The driver implements the following functions if it supports Microsoft Direct3D 9 hardware.
 Also, if apps offer or reclaim their allocations while using the Direct3D 11 API running on Direct3D 9 hardware, the Direct3D runtime calls these functions:

 To support the offer/reclaim feature, starting with Windows 8 this structure has two new members:

 You should carefully test that your driver handles this feature correctly because after an allocation is discarded, all data in it is lost.